Thomas Cochrane, 10th Earl of Dundonald

-He was dismissed from the Royal Navy in 1814 after a controversial conviction for fraud on the Stock Exchange.
-He helped organise and lead the rebel navies of Chile and Brazil during their respective successful wars of independence through the 1820s.
-While in charge of the Chilean Navy, Cochrane also contributed to Peruvian independence through the Freedom Expedition of Perú.
-He was also hired to help the Greek Navy, but did not have much impact.

-In 1832, he was pardoned by the Crown and reinstated in the Royal Navy with the rank of Rear-Admiral of the Blue.
+Cochrane was dismissed from the Royal Navy in 1814 after a controversial conviction for fraud on the London Stock Exchange.
+Travelling to South America, he helped to organise and lead the revolutionary navies of Chile and of Brazil during their respective wars of independence during the 1820s.
+While commanding the Chilean Navy Cochrane also contributed to Peruvian independence through his participation in the Liberating Expedition of Peru.
+He was also hired to help the Greek Revolutionary Navy during the Greek War of Independence, but ultimately had little impact.
+In 1832 Cochrane was pardoned by the Crown and reinstated in the Royal Navy with the rank of Rear-Admiral of the Blue.
 After several more promotions, he died in 1860 with the rank of Admiral of the Red, and the honorary title of Rear-Admiral of the United Kingdom.

-His life and exploits inspired the naval fiction of 19th- and 20th-century novelists, particularly the fictional characters C. S. Forester's Horatio Hornblower and Patrick O'Brian's Jack Aubrey.
+Cochrane's life and exploits inspired the naval fiction of 19th- and 20th-century novelists, particularly the fictional characters C. S. Forester's Horatio Hornblower and Patrick O'Brian's Jack Aubrey.

 Family

 Thomas Cochrane was born at Annsfield, near Hamilton, South Lanarkshire, Scotland.
-He was the son of Archibald, Lord Cochrane (1748-1831), who later became, in October 1778, The 9th Earl of Dundonald, and his wife, Anna Gilchrist.
+He was the son of Archibald, Lord Cochrane (1748–1831), who later became, in October 1778, the 9th Earl of Dundonald, and his wife, Anna Gilchrist.
 She was the daughter of Captain James Gilchrist and Ann Roberton, the daughter of Major John Roberton, 16th Laird of Earnock.

 Thomas, Lord Cochrane, as he himself became in October 1778, had six brothers.
 Two served with distinction in the military: William Erskine Cochrane of the 15th Dragoons, who served under Sir John Moore in the Peninsular War and reached the rank of major; and Archibald Cochrane, who became a captain in the Navy.

 Lord Cochrane was descended from lines of Scottish aristocracy and military service on both sides of his family.
-Through his uncle, Admiral Sir Alexander Cochrane, the sixth son of The 8th Earl of Dundonald, Cochrane was cousin to his namesake, Admiral of the Fleet Sir Thomas John Cochrane (1789-1872).
-Sir Thomas J. Cochrane also had a naval career and was appointed as Governor of Newfoundland and later Vice-Admiral of the United Kingdom.
-By 1793 the family fortune had been spent, and the family estate was sold to cover debts.
+Through his uncle, Admiral Sir Alexander Cochrane, the sixth son of the 8th Earl of Dundonald, Cochrane was cousin to his namesake, Admiral of the Fleet Sir Thomas John Cochrane (1789–1872).
+Sir Thomas J. Cochrane also had a naval career and was appointed Governor of Newfoundland and later Vice-Admiral of the United Kingdom.
+By 1793, however, the Cochranes had fallen on hard times; with their fortune spent, the family estate was sold off to cover debts.